YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Desc: If you want something done right, idol it yourself.
 > As it turns out, the much-desired third Dido-class member for the vanguard Dido wants is Dido herself.
 Variety!
-Sameness aside, Mido will behave more or less like the regular one does save for the extra barrage and a greater focus on AA; a welcome addition, considering these so-called AA cruisers have proven more adept at shooting up ships than simply shooting up.
+Sameness aside, Mido will behave more or less like the regular one does save for the extra barrage and a greater focus on AA; a welcome addition, considering these so-called AA cruisers have proven more adept at shooting up ships than simply shooting up (not that's a bad thing, but still).
 Slightly better as a standalone unit, slightly worse in terms of Dido-class support.
 Use both Dido together and enjoy the best of both worlds.

 ![CL](/Images-for-the-Guide/EdinburghChibi.png "Edinburgh") - **[HMS Edinburgh](https://azurlane.koumakan.jp/Edinburgh)**